 Therefore, an investor would need to track the company’s actions and their impacts as it is most probable that the fault would lie within the decisions of the company itself.
-While going through the conference call of February 2017, the investor would notice that the company has got its pricing wrong in Bangalore Park as well.
+While going through the conference call of February 2017 (page 13), the investor would notice that the company has got its pricing wrong in Bangalore Park as well.

 The customer would notice that in Hyderabad Park, the low pricing of tickets has impacted the customer experience whereas, in the Bangalore park, it is the higher pricing of water park costumes, which is impacting the customer experience.

 It is a good sign that the company has identified and acknowledged its issues on both the locations and has taken/plans to take remedial steps to improve the customers’ experience.

 Nevertheless, an investor should keep it in mind that for such insulated businesses, the origination of the problems mostly starts from within the company and its decisions and less from outside.
 Even if the companies in such businesses are not able to expand in terms of new parks, they can always show a decent growth only from incremental additions in the existing parks and inflation-linked price hikes provided they keep on managing their operations efficiently.

 As with the OPM, the net profit margin (NPM) of Wonderla Holidays Ltd is also at a good level of 25-29% over the years and has witnessed a decline to 6% in Sept 2016 and Dec 2016 quarters.

 We advise that the investors keep monitoring the profitability margins of Wonderla Holidays Ltd going ahead.